2 Engines Under the Wings

 • Boeing’s new 787 entered service in 2011.
 In the U.S. only American and United fly the 787, mostly on long-haul international routes.

 • The A300 was the first aircraft produced by Airbus and was built from 1974 to 2007.
 The only operators remaining in the U.S. are FedEx and UPS which use the freighter version.
-Out of the total of 823 built, 249 remain in service worldwide (A300 & A310) of which 115 are operated by FedEx and UPS.
+Out of the total of 823 built, less than 200 remained in service worldwide in 2023 (A300 & A310) of which 109 are operated by FedEx and UPS.
+There are reportedly only five passenger versions of the A300 still flying, all of them in Iran.

 • The Airbus A350 is a twin engine widebody jet that competes with the Boeing 777-300 and 787.
 It entered service in 2015 and is used on long-haul international routes.
-The only airline in the U.S. that flies the A350 is Delta.
+The only airline in the U.S. that flies the A350 is Delta with 32 of them; United Airlines has ordered 45 of these jets for delivery later this decade.

 What to Look For